 The innovative framework has gained traction across a number of implementing and funding agencies keen to design and implement successful nutrition-sensitive value chain projects.
 For example, the framework was adapted by the Working Group on Sustainable Food Value Chains for Nutrition of the Rome-based agencies of the United Nations, which brought together the Food and Agriculture Organization (FAO), International Fund for Agricultural Development (IFAD), World Food Programme (WFP) and Alliance of Bioversity International and CIAT, with contributions from IFPRI.

 A4NH also supported further development and application of the framework to design nutrition-sensitive value chain (NSVC) projects, with a focus on smallholder producers.
-The approach, methods, and tools were field tested in Nigeria and Indonesia as part of joint work between A4NH and IFAD, and in Malawi in collaboration by IFPRI, WFP and Save the Children through an IMMANA grant on methods and metrics.
+The approach, methods, and tools were field tested in Nigeria and Indonesia as part of joint work between A4NH and IFAD, funded by the German and Canadian governments, and in Malawi in collaboration by IFPRI, WFP and Save the Children through an IMMANA grant on methods and metrics.
 A set of practical guidelines for project design along with a research paper and policy briefs were published in 2018.
 Working with the Alliance, IFAD further applied this approach in Bangladesh and Honduras to design new NSVC projects.

 The Working Group also partnered with the FAO eLearning Academy, with its 600,000 subscribers, to develop a multilingual massive open online course based on the guidelines, deepening the integration of gender and sustainability into the approach and anchoring value chains firmly into the notion of food systems.

 Header photo: A Nigerian man sells fresh vegetables at a market in the Nigerian capital of Abuja.
 Photo by M. Mitchell/IFPRI.